 Related: Does your resume pass the 6-second test?
 Get a FREE assessment.

 Want to Learn About More Famous Veterans?

-Whether you want to learn more about other famous veterans, polish up your resume, find veteran job fairs in your area, or connect with employers looking to hire veterans, Military.com can help.
-Sign up for a free Military.com membership to have job postings, guides and advice, and more delivered directly to your inbox.
+Whether you want to learn more about other famous veterans, polish up your resume, or connect with employers looking to hire veterans, Military.com can help.
+Sign up for a free Military.com membership to have job postings, guides and more delivered directly to your inbox.